-For students who are still receiving BAföG in the summer semester 2020, the maximum duration of support for BAföG was also increased by one semester due to the pandemic-related extension of the standard period of study by one semester.
+For students who are still receiving BAföG in the summer semester of 2021, the maximum funding period for BAföG has been increased by an additional semester due to the pandemic-related extension of the standard period of study.

-However, if your maximum funding period (FHD) ends in August/September 2020, you must submit a resubmission application in good time, as the extension of the FHD and thus the resubmission after reaching the FHD will only take place after submission of a new application.
+However, if your maximum funding period (FHD) ends in August/September 2021, you will need to submit a continuation application in time, as the extension of the FHD, and thus the continuation of funding after reaching the FHD, will only occur after submitting a new application.

-If you are in the 4th semester of the current summer semester 2020 and cannot present the number of ECTS credits required for the proof of academic achievement to be submitted for WS 2020/21 (Form 5) due to the pandemic, it is possible to grant a corresponding postponement upon informal application.
+If you are in the 4th semester of the current summer semester 2021 and are unable to provide the number of ECTS credits required for the certificate of achievement to be submitted for the winter semester 2021/2022 (form 5) due to the pandemic, it is possible to apply for a corresponding deferral.

 Submit an update application for BAföG, if there are changes in your or your parents' income!
 Even if you did not receive any BAföG by now: Make an application!